aaronliu0130/cuddly-system/README.md

 		static//*/
 		void test(){ // @suppress("Unused static function")

-(by just removing the leading slash character) and build the project would run the test cases in the test function below those lines.
+(by just removing the leading slash character) and build the project to run the test cases in the test function below those lines.